—The Isley Brothers, “Who’s That Lady?”

 Charles sits back down and again puts his feet up, feigning nonchalance.
 After a few moments, he fidgets in his seat then pulls his feet off the desk and stands up again.
 He’s always uncomfortable when someone is reading his work, even his clients.
 In addition to his weekly column in the Miami Herald, opinion articles for national magazines and atheist blogs, and short stories in sci-fi mags, he takes several business writing jobs a year, yet it always drives him crazy when the client wants to read his work in his presence.
 What do you do while they’re examining your life, your thoughts committed to paper, he thinks.
 I should have brought a book.
 At least I could be pretending to read while I’m waiting.
 I wonder if Chip will get out some of the porn for me if I ask?

 He wanders over toward the Madonna picture and stares out the window at the incredibly bright pavement.
 Girls in halter tops drift past the window in high-heeled sandals.
 The single-story pastel homes across the street bake beneath the palms.
-This neighborhood seems far from the art deco section of Miami Beach with its crass and compelling time warp ambiance, where Charles yearns to live.
-The area is in a different, less affluent time warp.
+This neighborhood is far from the art deco section of Miami Beach with its crass and compelling time warp ambiance, where Charles yearns to live.
+The area has run down, seen-better-times aura; it’s in a different, less affluent time warp.
 Only six miles west of tony North Beach as the crow flies, the neighborhood might just as well be in a different country.
-The church itself, with its Haitian influence, is a spot of color amidst fading, peeling, sad houses with scruffy, sandy patches of front lawn.
+The church itself, with its Haitian influence, is a spot of color amidst fading, peeling, sad houses with scruffy, sandy patches of lawn in front.

 Now Chip scratches behind his ear as if an insect has bit him.